Join Us For the highest Distinguished Gentleman’s Ride in the world

 FREE DAY IN LEH

 This is a free day for you to explore the amazing monasteries, local markets, souvenir hunting and the beautiful surrounding landscapes.
-We have dinner and last overnight stay in Leh.
+We have dinner and our last overnight stay in Leh.

 LEH TO PHOTOKSAR TO LAMAYURU (approx. 150kms – 7 hrs)